higorabreu/higorabreu/README.md

 <h3>About Me</h3>
 <p>
 I am a developer with skills in front-end design and development, as well as some knowledge of backend development.
-I have experience with HTML, CSS, JavaScript, and front-end frameworks such as React and Vue.js.
+I have experience with HTML, CSS, JavaScript, and front-end frameworks such as React and Tailwind.
 I possess strong programming logic, knowledge in languages such as Python, databases, APIs, and system architecture.
 I am a collaborative professional with excellent communication skills and always seeking new challenges to enhance my abilities.
 </p>